TERMS AND CONDITIONS

 As prescribed within the EU General Data Protection Regulation, you have several rights connected to the provision of your personal information to Us from using the Service.

-2. The right of access You have the right to obtain access to your personal information (if We’re processing it), and certain other information such as the reasons why we are processing or storing it.
+2. The right of access.
+You have the right to obtain access to your personal or company information (if We’re processing it), and certain other information such as the reasons why we are processing or storing it.
 This is so you’re aware and can check that We’re using your personal information in accordance with data protection legislation and your agreement.

-3. The right to rectification You are entitled to request that your personal information is promptly corrected if it’s identified as being inaccurate or incomplete.
+3. The right to rectification You are entitled to request that your personal and organisation’s information is promptly corrected if it’s identified as being inaccurate or incomplete.

-5. The right to restrict processing You have rights to ‘block’ or suppress further use of your personal information.
+5. The right to restrict processing.
+You have rights to ‘block’ or suppress further use of your personal or company information.
 When processing is restricted We can still store your information but may not be able to process it further.
-We maintain lists of people who have asked for further use of their personal information to be ‘blocked’ to make sure the restriction is respected in future.

-7. The right to object to processing You have the right to object to certain types of personal data processing, including processing for direct marketing activities.
+6. The right to object to processing.
+You have the right to object to certain types of personal or company data processing, including processing for direct marketing activities.

-8. The right to lodge a complaint You have the right to lodge a complaint about the way We have handled or processed your personal data with your national data protection regulator (the Information Commissioner’s Office within the UK)
+7. The right to lodge a complaint.
+You have the right to lodge a complaint about the way We have handled or processed your personal data with your national data protection regulator (the Information Commissioner’s Office within the UK)

-9. The right to withdraw consent If you have given your consent to anything We do with your personal data, you have the right to vary or withdraw your consent at any time (although if you do so, it does not mean that anything We have done with your personal data with your consent up to that point is unlawful).
-This includes your right to withdraw your consent to Us using your personal data for marketing purposes.
+8. The right to withdraw consent If you have given your consent to anything We do with your personal or company data, you have the right to vary or withdraw your consent at any time (although if you do so, it does not mean that anything We have done with your personal data with your consent up to that point is unlawful).
+This includes your right to withdraw your consent to Us using your personal or company data for anonymous reporting purposes.
 We usually act on validated requests and provide the requested information or activity free of charge, but by law we are allowed to charge a reasonable fee to cover Our administrative costs of providing the information for:

 ● baseless or excessive/repeated requests, or